WordPress Two Factor Authentication (CMAUTH) - Use Case - How to Create 2FA Login to Your Site With Google Authenticator

 Require chosen protection method for all users - Enable this option if you want to apply the previously selected solution for all users.

-Require chosen protection method for chosen roles - If previous option is disabled, you can apply chosen protection method only for definite user roles that you can choose in the list.
+Choose if to require chosen protection method for all users Require chosen protection method for chosen roles - If previous option is disabled, you can apply chosen protection method only for definite user roles that you can choose in the list.

 You can notify your users about the changes in login process by sending them emails.
 You can learn more about how to do it in this guide: WordPress Two Factor Authentication (CMAUTH) - How To - Notify Users About Login Process Changes